SolixDB/solixdb-indexer/README.md

 cargo run --release
 ```

-The example will fetch blocks and transactions from slots 345000000 to 345000001 on Solana mainnet, filtering for Raydium AMM v4 program interactions.
+The example will fetch blocks and transactions from slots 345000000 to 345000100 on Solana mainnet, filtering for all configured program interactions.

 ### Configuration